rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 # Write System Test
 This is a guide for how you write a system test in Playwright.
 For a system test to run, it requires a few different files to be present.
 Below is a step by step walkthrough with additional examples.
+This is heavy reading but worth getting into.

 ## Structure & Naming
 We will first look at the different files that we are working with while creating a system test.